Zero2164/knucklebones-dice-game/README.md

 - Placing a die with the same number in the same column as what's on your opponent’s board knocks out matching dice.
 - The game ends when one board is full; the player with the highest score wins.

-Rules from the official game can be found here: https://cult-of-the-lamb.fandom.com/wiki/Knucklebones

 ### 🚀 Live Demo

 [Knucklebones Dice Game](https://knucklebones-dicegame.web.app)